Check dam: Arid regions

 In arid areas, check dams are often built to increase groundwater recharge in a process called managed aquifer recharge.
 Winter runoff thus can be stored in aquifers, from which the water can be withdrawn during the dry season for irrigation, livestock watering, and drinking water.
 This is particularly useful for small settlements located far from a large urban center as check dams require less reliance on machinery, funding, or advanced knowledge compared to large-scale dam implementation.
+Additionally, local civilians can easily monitor and maintain these check dams to ensure optimal groundwater recharge.
+In one such study in India, it was found that check dams were highly effective when used and maintained for managed aquifer recharge, and the water collected by the dam was used to support around 16 percent of agricultural activity in the surrounding communities being served by the aquifers.

 Check dams can be used in combination with limans to stop and collect surface runoff water.